 How Matomo deals with PII and personal data

-Although Matomo Analytics is a web analytics software that tracks user activity on your website, we take privacy and PII very seriously – on both our Cloud and On-Premise offerings.
+Although Matomo is a web analytics tool that tracks user activity on your website, we take privacy and PII very seriously – on both our Cloud and On-Premise offerings.
 Matomo is a privacy-friendly analytics solution that gives you 100% data ownership and GDPR compliance.

 If you’re using Matomo and would like to know how you can be fully GDPR compliant and protect user privacy, read more: